 Equally important, the attorney modification letter often includes the inspection letter.
 While I’ll get back to this in another post, the inspection letter is a list a professional helps your team prepare to fix everything that needs fixing.
 In attorney review, we are often making the property safe for you to purchase and move into!

-How do I get the most out of it?
+How do I get the most out of my Due Diligence?

 The most important thing to do is to talk to your attorney.
 Tell the attorney what you paid for the property!
 Also, tell us how much earnest money you put down.
 It is so important for us to confirm the dollars and cents before we do anything else.